The IBCT Model is Evidence-Based

 Integrative Behavioral Couple Therapy (IBCT) was a promising approach to couple therapy that was developed by the late Neil S. Jacobson, who was a clinical psychologist, a professor at the University of Washington, and a friend and colleague of both Dr. John Gottman, and Sue Johnson, and Andrew Christensen, a clinical psychologist and professor at the University of California, Los Angeles (UCLA).

-In other words, the ICBT Model is the fruit of most of the best thinkers in contemporary Couples Therapy.
+In other words, the IBCT Model emerged from some of the best thinkers in contemporary Couples Therapy.

 Neil received some grant money and brought on Andy Christensen, a friend, and professor from UCLA.

 “I always admired Andy’s work and liked him personally.
 What I admired most about his work was its integrity; he never overinterpreted his results, he replicated all of his findings, he was extremely cautious ( as a scientist should be) and, as a result, his findings stood the test of time.”
 Dr. Neil Jacobson.

 The Importance of the Assessment Phase in the IBCT Model

 There are two major phases in the IBCT Model.
 An Assessment phase with evaluation, feedback, and a treatment plan, and an active treatment phase.

 During the initial three sessions, The therapist learns the “story of us” and how the couple moved through time together.